Current Students

 Leaving / Withdrawing from Kyushu University

-• Please inquire the Immigration information Center (TEL: 0570-013904, 03-5796-7112 (For IP phones, PHS, and calls from overseas) for further questions about changing status of residence.
+Please inquire the Immigration information Centerfor further questions about changing status of residence.

-For procedures regarding anything other than your status of residence matters, please inquire the office of the department you belong(ed) to.
+Additionally, for procedures regarding anything other than your status of residence matters, please inquire the office of the department you belong(ed) to.

-Re-enroll at / Re-enter Kyushu University
+Re-enroll at Kyushu University

 Studying abroad